Religion High School

 A beautiful full-color glossy magazine on Catholic apologetics.
 The magazine is trendy in format (meant to appeal to teens and "Generation Xers") but orthodox in content.
 Although we don't subscribe to this magazine, I've seen a few issues and have been very impressed.
 Some articles I read included sample scenarios of how to explain Catholic teachings in particular situations.
 I thought this was a very helpful way of preparing people for apologetics.
 This magazine also includes Scott Hahn's newsletter Scripture Matters.

-Update by webmaster, March 2024: Envoy Magazine has been out of production for several years now.
-Some of Pat's articles from the magazine can be found at his blog: https://patrickmadrid.com/articles/
+Update by webmaster, July 2025: Envoy Magazine has been out of production for several years now, and its former website's domain name (http://www.envoymagazine.com) has apparently been acquired by a Protestant company.
+Some of Patrick Madrid's articles from the former magazine can be found at his blog: https://patrickmadrid.com/articles/

 For a Catholic apologetics magazine that is still available, check out our review of Catholic Answers Magazine.